Introduction to Dubai Visas

 - Medical screening & Emirates ID

-- Submit via GDRFA/DNRD or through licensed agencies
+- Submit via GDRFA/DNRD or through licensed agencies.
+Ensure all required documents, including those attested by foreign affairs, are included.

 - Stock common pitfalls: expired documents, wrong form, applicant misclassification